On rationality for $C_2$-cofinite vertex operator algebras: Introduction

 The most-studied nilpotent elements in a simple Lie algebra are probably those in the principal, subregular, and minimal nilpotent orbits.
 Thus Main Theorem \ref{mthm:W_alg_rat} finishes the proof that all exceptional $W$-algebras associated to these three nilpotent orbits are strongly rational; many cases (including all principal $W$-algebras) were already known thanks to \cite{Wan, Ar-BP, Ar-rat, AvE, CL-coset, CL-sln-trialities, CL-osym-trialities, Fa}.

 The proof of Main Theorem \ref{mthm:W_alg_rat} for $\frac{1}{2}\NN$-graded $W$-algebras requires a generalization of Main Theorem \ref{mthm:rationality} where, instead of assuming that $A(V)$ is semisimple, we assume that $V$ is the fixed-point subalgebra of a finite-order automorphism of a larger vertex operator algebra that has a semisimple Zhu algebra.
-This more general result recovers, in slightly stronger form, Carnahan and Miyamoto's theorem \cite{CM} that the fixed-point (or ``orbifold'') subalgebra of a strongly rational vertex operator algebra under a finite-order automorphism is strongly rational.
-This indicates that our results in this paper should be useful towards addressing one of the long-standing problems in the theory of vertex operator algebras: when do subalgebras of rational vertex operator algebras inherit rationality?
-Carnahan and Miyamoto's solution of the ``orbifold rationality problem'' for finite cyclic (and by extension finite solvable) automorphism groups is probably the first general result in this direction.
+This more general result recovers, in slightly stronger form, Carnahan and Miyamoto's theorem \cite{CM} that the fixed-point subalgebra of a strongly rational vertex operator algebra under a finite-order automorphism is strongly rational.
+This indicates that our results in this paper should be useful for addressing the long-standing problem of when subalgebras of rational vertex operator algebras inherit rationality.

-Another well-known subalgebra rationality problem is the ``coset rationality problem,'' which may be stated as follows: If $U\otimes V\hookrightarrow A$ is a vertex operator algebra inclusion with $A$, $U$ strongly rational and $U$, $V$ a pair of mutual commutant subalgebras in $A$, is the coset subalgebra $V$ also strongly rational?
+For example, one well-known subalgebra rationality problem is the ``coset rationality problem,'' which may be stated as follows: If $U\otimes V\hookrightarrow A$ is a vertex operator algebra inclusion with $A$, $U$ strongly rational and $U$, $V$ a pair of mutual commutant subalgebras in $A$, is the coset subalgebra $V$ also strongly rational?
 It is still not known in general whether $V$ is $C_2$-cofinite in this setting, but in Theorem \ref{thm:coset_rat} below, we use Main Theorem \ref{mthm:rigidity} to show that if $V$ is in fact $C_2$-cofinite, then $V$ is also strongly rational: \begin{mthm} Let $A$ be a strongly rational vertex operator algebra and let $U\subseteq A$ be a vertex subalgebra which is a strongly rational vertex operator algebra with respect to a conformal vector $\omega_U\in U\cap A_{(2)}$ such that $L(1)\omega_U=0$.
 Assume also that: \begin{itemize} \item The subalgebra $U$ is its own double commutant: $U=C_A(C_A(U))$. \item The commutant, or coset, $V=C_A(U)$ is $C_2$-cofinite. \end{itemize} Then $V$ is also strongly rational. \end{mthm}

 We do not use Main Theorem \ref{mthm:rationality} to prove this result because precise relations between the Zhu algebras of $A$, $U$, and $V$ are not clear.
 However, there is an alternate method that was used to prove orbifold rationality in \cite{CM} and was generalized to prove rationality for more general subalgebras in \cite{McR2}.
 One first induces from the category of $U\otimes V$-modules to the category of $A$-modules to prove that $U\otimes V$ is projective as a module for itself.
 Then since a rigid tensor category with projective unit object is semisimple, $U\otimes V$, and then $V$ also, will be rational if the category of $U\otimes V$-modules is rigid.
 In fact, it is sufficient to show that the category of $V$-modules is rigid, and this follows from Main Theorem \ref{mthm:rigidity} once we show in Theorem \ref{thm:KM_app}, using the multivariable trace functions of \cite{KM} and the rationality of $A$ and $U$, that $S(\mathrm{ch}_V)$ is a linear combination of characters.